broadinstitute/firecloud-ui/CONTRIBUTING.md

 # Contributing to Firecloud UI

+## Firecloud Style Guide

+When running in a non-production environment, the style guide can be accessed at `/#styles`, or by hovering at the right edge of the footer.

 ## ClojureScript Style Conventions

 For ClojureScript code, we follow the [Clojure Style Guide](https://github.com/bbatsov/clojure-style-guide) with exceptions noted here.